 - 19 August 2012: 784 restaurants, 100+ cities, 17 countries

 - 17 November 2012: 702 restaurants, 130+ cities, 25 countries

 - 17 February 2013: 629 restaurants, 130+ cities, 31 countries

 - 18 May 2013: 1701 restaurants, 200+ cities, 30 countries

 - 18 August 2013: 1683 restaurants, 220 cities, 35 countries

 - 16 November 2013: 1383 restaurants, 190 cities, 31 countries

 - 16 February 2014: 1210 restaurants, 27 countries

-One-day restaurants have so far popped up in 56 different countries including Argentina, Aruba, Australia, Austria, Bangladesh, Belgium, Brazil, Bulgaria, Canada, China, Colombia, Czech Republic, Denmark, England, Ecuador, Estonia, Finland, France, French Polynesia, Germany, Greece, Guyana, Hungary, Iceland, Israel, Italy, Japan, Kazakhstan, Latvia, Lithuania, Malta, Mexico, Mozambique, Nepal, Netherlands, New Zealand, Nicaragua, Norway, Poland, Portugal, Romania, Russia, Rwanda, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Tanzania, Thailand, Turkey, Ukraine, Venezuela, USA and Uzbekistan.
+One-day restaurants have so far popped up in 64 different countries including Argentina, Armenia, Aruba, Australia, Austria, Bangladesh, Belgium, Brazil, Bulgaria, Canada, Chile, China, Colombia, Czech Republic, Denmark, England, Ecuador, Estonia, Finland, France, French Polynesia, Germany, Greece, Guyana, Hungary, Iceland, India, Israel, Italy, Japan, Jordan, Kazakhstan, Latvia, Lithuania, Malta, Mexico, Mozambique, Nepal, Netherlands, New Zealand, Nicaragua, Norway, Poland, Portugal, Puerto Rico, Romania, Russia, Rwanda, Singapore, Slovakia, Slovenia, Spain, South Africa, South Korea, Sweden, Switzerland, Taiwan, Tanzania, Thailand, Turkey, Ukraine, Venezuela, USA and Uzbekistan.

 Next Restaurant Days